stan-davis/SimpleDex/README.md

 # SimpleDex
-## A Pokédex application for iOS, written in Swift.
+A Pokédex application for iOS, written in SwiftUI.
+University work.
-A submission for University work.